Zoom and video conferencing

 - To share experiences

-- To have a period of mediation and prayer
+- To have a period of meditation and prayer

 - To discuss how we would like to see the world proceed, both after this Zoom call and after Cov-id3